lpkiemes/Bachelorarbeit/README.md

+# Bachelorarbeit

-# BachelorarbeitThis project is for my bachelor thesis
+This project is for my bachelor thesis.